auth0/angular-lock/README.md

 This module provides a thin wrapper for version 10 of Auth0's [Lock widget](https://auth0.com/docs/libraries/lock).

-> **Note:** angular-lock version 2 is meant to be used with Auth0Lock version 10.9 or higher
+> **Note:** angular-lock version 2 is meant to be used with Auth0Lock version 10.9 or higher.
+Please ensure you have auth0.js v8 or higher loaded.

 ## Installation